 Whenever we get any new project there is an initial project familiarity meeting.
-In this meeting, we basically discuss on who is the client? what is the project duration and when is its delivery?
-Who are all involved in the project i.e manager, Tech leads, QA leads, developers, testers etc.?
+In this meeting, we basically discuss who is the client? what is the project duration and when is its delivery?
+Who are all involved in the project i.e manager, Tech leads, QA leads, developers, testers, etc.?

 From the SRS (software requirement specification) project plan is developed.
 The responsibility of testers is to create a software test plan from this SRS and project plan.
 Developers start coding from the design.
 The project work is divided into different modules and these project modules are distributed among the developers.

-In the meantime, the responsibility of a tester is to create test scenario and write test cases according to the assigned modules.
+In the meantime, the responsibility of a tester is to create a test scenario and write test cases according to the assigned modules.
 We try to cover almost all the functional test cases from SRS.
 The data can be maintained manually in some excel test case templates or bug tracking tools.

 When developers finish the individual modules, those modules are assigned to the testers.
 Smoke testing is performed on these modules and if they fail this test, modules are reassigned to the respective developers for a fix.

 For passed modules, manual testing is carried out from the written test cases.
 If any bug is found that gets assigned to the module developer and get logged in the bug tracking tool.
 On bug fix, a tester does bug verification and regression testing of all related modules.
 If bug passes the verification it is marked as verified and marked as closed.
 Otherwise, the above-mentioned bug cycle gets repeated.
 (I will cover the bug life cycle in another post)

 Different tests are performed on individual modules and integration testing on module integration.
-These tests include Compatibility testing i.e testing application on different hardware, OS versions, software platform, different browsers etc.
+These tests include Compatibility testing i.e testing applications on different hardware, OS versions, software platforms, different browsers, etc.

 Load and stress testing is also carried out according to SRS.
-Finally, system testing is performed by creating virtual client environment.
+Finally, system testing is performed by creating a virtual client environment.
 Once all the test cases are executed, a test report is prepared and the decision is taken to release the product!